stcucufa/epistrophy/doc/manual.md

 subsequent instruction is then skipped, unless wrapped inside an `ever` block.

 * `sync(f)` calls the function `f` with the current fiber instance and scheduler as arguments and resumes execution as soon as `f` returns.
+The fiber value is set to the value returned by `f` (if any).
 * `ramp(dur, f)` begins the ramp and yields for `dur` milliseconds (unless `dur` is zero; `f` still gets called with _p_ = 0 and 1 synchronously before execution resumes).
 If `dur` is a function, it first gets called with the fiber